Sagarshivalingappaathani/File-System-Simulation-Operating-System/README.md

+# File Management System

+This Python application provides a graphical user interface (GUI) for various file system operations using Tkinter.
+Below are the features and explanations of each operation:

 ### List all files and directories
 - Displays all files and directories in the current working directory.
 - Uses `os.listdir()` to retrieve the list of files and directories and displays them in the GUI.